-Despite the incredible work of charities such as Beat, unfortunately we are still in a time where society doesn’t know too much about eating disorders.
-There’s a lack of understanding and support options, as well as pervasive stereotypes, which has led to a misconception that people may only ‘qualify’ for treatment if they are ‘thin enough’ and symptoms are ‘life-threatening’.
+Despite the incredible work of charities such as Beat, unfortunately there’s still a significant lack of understanding and support options, as well as pervasive stereotypes, which has led to a misconception that people may only ‘qualify’ for treatment if they are ‘thin enough’ and symptoms are ‘life-threatening’.

 This is shocking, but especially when you learn that Anorexia has the highest mortality rate of any psychiatric disorder – lots of people, for many reasons, don’t access the help that they need at precisely the time when they need it.